 “Close your eyes and think of your best play memory when you were a child…”

-We were asked to do this at a recent Summit on Natural Childhood, organised by the National Trust.
+We were asked to do this at a Summit on childhood and play.

 Mine was a den in a hollow hedge, across the sports field from our house: the perfect safe place in our Summer-long game of Escape From The Orphanage.
 I can’t remember who invented this now, or why, but all the local children played it from Aaron (2) who had to be hoiked by his armpits, to Cathy (12) whose word was law.
 I remember the excitement of climbing our garden fence and legging it across the wet grass, the shady inside of the hedge, the taste of shared Wotsits and the excited whispers as grown-ups (orphanage guards!) passed scarily close.

 And I remember being in there alone too: lying on the ground, picking leaves off a low branch and day dreaming; or watching ants crawling on twigs, losing track of time and entering their world…

 “Put your hand up if your memory was outdoors…”

 My hand went up, as did everyone’s in the hall.

 “Now keep it up if there were no adults involved…”

 Again, nearly everyone.